-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions 2017 - 2021 SAP Trial Balance and FAMR: Jemena Darling Downs Pipeline (1) Pty Ltd (DDP 1) Jemena Darling Downs Pipeline (2) Pty Ltd (DDP 2) Jemena Darling Downs Pipeline (3) Pty Ltd Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1 Jan 2005 - 5 June 2017 Disposals (at cost) BoP Reference: 4.1.d Estimate (DDP 3) Pipeline Assets - Disposals (at cost) (6 June 2017 - 31 December 2021) DDP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions 2017 - 2022 SAP Trial Balance and FAMR: • Jemena Darling Downs Pipeline (1) Pty Ltd (DDP 1) • Jemena Darling Downs Pipeline (2) Pty Ltd (DDP 2) • Jemena Darling Downs Pipeline (3) Pty Ltd (DDP 3) Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1 Jan 2005 - 5 June 2017 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (6 June 2017 - 31 December 2022) DDP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
 This estimate is based on analysis of the actual data for the SGSPAA post-acquisition period when there were no proceeds of disposals for the pipeline.
 Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3 rd party which acquired the asset.

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions No material proceeds on disposals over the life of the pipeline.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions No material proceeds on disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that proceeds on disposals of pipeline assets would be immaterial.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 December 2021 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of the SAP FAMR to identify disposal transactions.
-N/A Table 4.1: Recovered capital method - pipeline assets Shared Assets 6 June 2017 - 31 December 2021 Additions BoP Reference: 4.1.f Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 Asset were aggregated by year based on the year within the Depreciation start date (date field) in the FAMR.
-Shared assets were identified based on: analysis of the FAMR Asset description &amp; Asset class; input from engineers and subject matter experts; and where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 December 2022 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of the SAP FAMR to identify disposal transactions.
+N/A Table 4.1: Recovered capital method - pipeline assets Shared Assets 6 June 2017 - 31 December 2022 Additions BoP Reference: 4.1.f Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 Asset were aggregated by year based on the year within the Depreciation start date (date field) in the FAMR.
+Shared assets were identified based on: • analysis of the FAMR Asset description & Asset class; • input from engineers and subject matter experts; and • where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
 N/A

-Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions Judgement was applied to map the items into the shared asset category because the system was designed prior to the establishment of the GMR reporting regime.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Judgement was applied to map the items into the shared asset category because the system was designed prior to the establishment of the GMR reporting regime.
 Materially different categorisation would not result if the SAP system were redesigned to include a field for GMR categories.
 Shared asset additions were aggregated by year based on the year within the field 'Depreciation start date.
-Table 4.1: Recovered capital method pipeline assets Shared Assets 1 Jan 2005 - 5 June 2017 Construction cost or acquisition cost (where allowed) apportioned, Maintenance capitalised, Disposal (at cost) BoP Reference: 4.1.e Estimate Shared Assets 6 June 2017 - 31 December 2021 Actual Data Data for the following items was not available prior to the SGSPAA acquisition of the pipeline: Construction cost or acquisition cost (where allowed) apportioned, Maintenance capitalised, Disposal (at cost) No transactions recorded pre-acquisition for: • Construction cost or acquisition cost (where allowed) apportioned, • Maintenance capitalised, • Disposal (at cost) Table 4.1: Recovered capital method Return of capital 1 Jul 2006 - 5 June 2017 Revenue, Operating expenses Actual Origin Energy Trial Balance for DDP 1, DDP 2 & DDP 3 for Origin energy provided the service provider with Trial Balances from their ERP system.
+Table 4.1: Recovered capital method pipeline assets Shared Assets 1 Jan 2005 - 5 June 2017 Construction cost or acquisition cost (where allowed) apportioned, Maintenance capitalised, Disposal (at cost) Estimate Shared Assets 6 June 2017 - 31 December 2022 Actual Data Data for the following items was not available prior to the SGSPAA acquisition of the pipeline: Construction cost or acquisition cost (where allowed) apportioned, Maintenance capitalised, Disposal (at cost) No transactions recorded pre-acquisition for: Table 4.1: Recovered capital method Return of capital 1 Jul 2006 - 5 June 2017 Revenue, Operating expenses Actual Origin Energy Trial Balance for DDP 1, DDP 2 & DDP 3 for Origin energy provided the service provider with Trial Balances from their ERP system.
 The only revenue of the entity was pipeline revenue.